membersheep/ems/README.md

 					A + B: chains A and B (both led on)
 	- Generate and send midi CLOCK
 UI
-	- draw polygons with bezier curves varying over time
+	- Draw polygons with bezier curves varying over time
-	- rotate polygons with tick
+	- Rotate polygons with tick
 Known bugs
-	- impossible to refresh input list without restarting. findMidiDevices() is not working as advertised
+	- Impossible to refresh input list without restarting. findMidiDevices() is not working as advertised
-	- polygon wrong colors on tracks
+	- Polygon wrong colors on tracks

 Raspberry embedded version

 v0.2
+- Rewrite with java midi instead of midibus library to fix known mmidi bug
 - Settings: Allow to set max steps
 - Save pattern menu: 8 slots (square buttons) to save the current pattern to
 - Load pattern menu: 8 slots (square buttons) to load the current pattern from